For adventurers who are looking to get off the beaten path, Wisconsin is a dream.

 Wondering where to stay?
 The peninsula is dotted with 468 campsites which boast beautiful views of sunrises and sunsets.
 However, the best views can be enjoyed from the newly reconstructed Eagle Tower which is open seasonally from May to October.

 If you’re traveling with a group, you can book one of the three group tent sites.
 Winter camping is available too in Tennison Bay Campground.

 3. Jellystone Park™ Camp-Resort – Best Family Camping in Wisconsin

 Phone: (262) 835-2565

 The Jellystone Park™ Camp-Resort in Caledonia provides you with a fun Yogi Bear-themed camping experience that is conveniently situated between Milwaukee and Chicago, just 17 miles south of Wisconsin’s largest city.

 It offers plenty of on-site attractions, including what is self-described as the “largest inflatable waterpark and obstacle course you’ve ever seen.”
 Meanwhile, if you come here in the winter, you can enjoy millions of Christmas lights at its Wisconsin Christmas Carnival of Lights.

-Its campsites for motor homes include concrete pads and patios and full hook-up for electric, water and sewer.
+Its campsites for motor homes include concrete pads and patios and full hook-up for electricity, water, and sewer.
 In addition, some spots are pull-thru sites.

-The camp-resort also offers water and electric sites for those who want to stay in a tent.
+The camp resort also offers water and electricity sites for those who want to stay in a tent.
 These areas are roomy enough for you to put up a larger tent for adults and a smaller one for children next to it.
 No-hook-up tent sites are available as well; fire pits and picnic tables accompany those.

 Sixty miles to the north of Milwaukee is the 180-acre Plymouth Rock Camping Resort, a family-oriented destination where you can unwind in your RV or tent.
 Several previous guests have also commended the selection of activities that are on offer here.